janhavi123-hash/sakhi-app/README.md

 - Guardian opens link in browser and sees user moving in real time

 ### Audio Evidence Recording 🎙️
-- Auto-records 30 seconds of audio when SOS triggers
+- Auto-records 5 minutes of audio when SOS triggers
 - Saved locally as forensic evidence
 - Opens WhatsApp with audio file attached for guardian